Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 This connector is thought to work as a library component.
 Information on usage found at:
 [Orion PySpark Connector Usage](docs/quick_start.md)

-## Docker
-#### This section is still work in progress

-The component is available also as a docker image.
-Useful information on deployment mode are found here: [Docker](docs/docker.md)

-## Roadmap

-Information about the component features to be implemented and current version issues are found here: [Roadmap](docs/roadmap.md)

 ## License